Models of care toolkit

 Addressing demands on nurses and other health care providers

-Support resources are available through leading Canadian organizations including: the Canadian Association of Mental Health, the Centre for Addiction and Mental Health, and the Canadian Centre on Substance Use and Addiction.
+Support resources are available through leading Canadian organizations including: Health Care Excellence Canada and the Centre for Addiction and Mental Health

 1. Williamson S, Beaver K, Gardner A, Martin-Hirsch P. Telephone follow-up after treatment for endometrial cancer: A qualitative study of patients’ and clinical nurse specialists’ experiences in the ENDCAT trial.
 Eur J Oncol Nurs.
 2018;34:61-67.